ClementNerma/NightOS/docs/FAQ.md

 ## How does this project relates to NightOS [v1](https://github.com/ClementNerma/NightOS-v1), [v2](https://github.com/ClementNerma/NightOS-v2) and [v3](https://github.com/ClementNerma/NightOS-v3)?

-The NightOS project is very different from the previous versions.
-Originally, the system intended to be a robust and secure while being written in JavaScript.
+The current NightOS project is very different from its previous versions.
+Originally, it only intended to be a robust and secure _desktop environment_, written in JavaScript.
 Performances would of course be very bad, but it was more of a challenge than a serious project.
-Also, the project was meant to be a desktop environment, and use a Linux kernel under the hood to get rid of the "low-level part".
+Also, the project was meant to be a Linux kernel under the hood to get rid of the "low-level part".
 I seriously lacked of knowledge about low-level concepts at this point in time.

-This project does not use JavaScript anymore, but Rust, which is both performant and very robust to memory-related bugs (unless you use `unsafe` code).
-There is no "challenge" idea involved, only the aim to make the best possible (theorical) system.
+This project does not use JavaScript anymore, but Rust, which is both performant and very robust to the most common memory-related bugs (unless you use `unsafe` code).
+There is no more "challenge" idea involved in this new version, only the aim to make the best possible (theorical) system.

 In terms of similarities:

 - The [v1](https://github.com/ClementNerma/NightOS-v1) was more of a draft, which had a lot of problems up to its roots.
 It was a pretty bad version overall, and was created when I did not have a real knowledge about how an operating system actually worked ;
 - The [v2](https://github.com/ClementNerma/NightOS-v2) was a bit more realistic, but still far from being mature enough ;
-- The [v3](https://github.com/ClementNerma/NightOS-v3) was more serious and ambitious, but it was still a desktop environment and not designed to be a full operating system
+- The [v3](https://github.com/ClementNerma/NightOS-v3) was more serious and ambitious, but it was still a desktop environment and not designed to be a full operating system, plus it was not designed for optimal performances

 ## Who are you?